shaoservicenow/sapmodernizationlab/guidebook.md

 1. Under Name, enter **Sales Order Approval Matrix**

     ![relative](images/namedecision.png)
-> If you face an issue with the Continue button, you might have to close this screen and click Decision again
+    > If you face an issue with the Continue button not turning blue, you might have to close this screen and click Decision again

 6. Click **Continue**